bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 Option 2 - the default - uses SqueezeSlave, either run directly by the add on or manually installed.
 (Note that the player functionality only works on Windows, OSX and Linux 2.6+/Openelec - not iOS/other platforms not listed - basically, the squeezeslave binary must be available for your system for local playback to be possible)

 NB - below, LMS = Logitech Media Server, the software that serves up music to Squeeze-machines.
+PLEASE USE VERSION 7.6+!

 ********************************************************************************
 * INSTRUCTIONS: